Shirley Majors

 Shirley Inman Majors (May 7, 1913 – April 5, 1981) was an American football and baseball coach.
+He attended Lynchburg and Englewood high schools in Tennessee, graduating from the latter in 1944.
 He served as the head football coach at Huntland High School in Franklin County, Tennessee from 1949 to 1956 and at Sewanee: The University of the South from 1957 to 1977.
 At Sewanee, he compiled a record of 93–74–5.
 His total of 93 wins is the most of any head coach in the history of the Sewanee Tigers football program.